-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred losses since inception and the ability of the Company to continue as a going-concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
-Management is actively targeting sources of additional financing through other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
-At June 30, 2023, the Company had cash and cash equivalents of \$4,564,187 and a working capital surplus of \$3,789,513.
-The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
-Although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred losses since inception and the ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
+At June 30, 2024, the Company had cash and cash equivalents of \$265,834 and a working capital deficit of \$480,489.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.